Cardiovascular Disease Fellowship

 Commitment to education.

-Training isn't a sideline at HCMC; it's a core part of our culture, reflected in our emphasis on learning, innovation, and collaboration.
+Training isn't a sideline at Hennepin Healthcare; it's a core part of our culture, reflected in our emphasis on learning, innovation, and collaboration.
 Nearly 300 physicians study with us each year as residents, fellows, and medical students.
 After 40 years of educating cardiovascular specialists in partnership with the University of Minnesota Medical School, we launched our own Cardiovascular Disease Fellowship and enrolled our first fellows in 2011.

 Focused clinical approach.